Brisbane to Big Red Bash: the 2096km trek to the world’s most remote music festival

 You, the hero driver, have managed to navigate your 4WD-steed to Longreach, but before you settle in for the night, keep driving a little further to Captain Starlight’s lookout for one epic sunset over the countryside.

-If you’re not towing a van or living the tent life the entire trip, book a room with Kinnon & Co tonight.
-Top tip: Try a pioneer slab hut or a room in the homestead stables and soak in the old-fashioned clawfoot outdoor baths while marvelling at the Milky Way above.
+If you’re not towing a van or living the tent life the entire trip, book a room at the Saltbush Retreat tonight.
+Top tip: enjoy a nice long soak in the old-fashioned clawfoot outdoor baths while marvelling at the Milky Way above.

 Day 3: Longreach – Winton (180km)

 One does not simply ‘drive through Longreach’.
 With so much to see and do you should spend the majority of today here, or better still, expand your trip an extra day (the bigger the better).